Koudela/eArc-di/README.md

 logging handlers not implementing the interface is a good idea.
 But you know about the architecture your software needs (and can afford) best.

+Hint: Decoration is not applied to the tags but to `di_get` of course.

 ## troubleshooting

 earc/di has dropped circular dependency detection in favour of performance.
 If you